Woman claims Mesa apartment complex infested with scorpions

-MESA, Ariz. - A Mesa woman is raising the alarm and taking action for her kids after claiming to notice an influx of scorpions at her apartment complex.
+MESA, Ariz. - A Mesa woman is taking action for her kids after claiming to notice an influx of scorpions at her apartment complex.

 Kayla Balodis, her fiancé, and two young children moved into an apartment complex at the Lakeview at Superstition Springs in Mesa six months ago.

-During the walk-through, she says she noticed the apartment had scorpions, but the management told her it was likely just because the unit had been vacant for so long.
+During the walk-through, she says she found scorpions in the apartment, but the management told her it was likely just because the unit had been vacant for so long.
 When the family moved in; however, Balodis says they kept coming across more and more scorpions.

 "It's like a nightmare; we're living in a nightmare.
 This place is basically infested.
 It's not just one or two.
 They're everywhere," said Balodis.